-Biography / Research Interests: Alex is a second year student in the combined M.Cl.Sc. and Ph.D. program in Speech-Language Pathology, studying reading and language impairments in children.
-She uses behavioural methods, eyetracking, and MRI to examine reading and language development and response to intervention.
+Biography / Research Interests: Alex is a fifth year student in the combined M.Cl.Sc. and Ph.D. program in Speech-Language Pathology, studying reading development in children.
+She uses MRI to examine brain connectivity and its relationship to reading disability.
 She completed her M.Sc. in Psychology at Western University and her B.Sc.H. in Psychology at Queen's University.

-Biography / Research Interests:Theresa is a first year student in the combined MClSc/PhD program in speech-language pathology.
-She is interested in the cognitive mechanisms that support word learning; and how cognitive development and memory systems support or constrain this learning.
+Biography / Research Interests:Theresa is a third year student in the combined MClSc/PhD program in speech-language pathology.
+Her research focuses on investigating phonological and semantic contributions across memory systems during new word learning and language processing.
 She completed her BSc in Psychology and Linguistics at the University of Toronto.

 Biography / Research Interests: Taylor is in her second year of the combined MCISc/PhD Program in Speech-Language Pathology.
 Her research interests focus on using practice-based research to examine and evaluate language intervention programs in schools.
 She graduated from Queen's University with a BSc in Psychology.